About Ocean Shores Art Expo

 Professional artists to beginners, kids to elderly, all are welcome to enter artworks.
 It is inspiring for beginners to see their works alongside the experienced and for children to exhibit alongside adults.

-New judges every year select adult winners in seven categories announced at the Opening Night.
+New judges every year select adult winners in six categories announced at the Opening Night.

 With the support of generous sponsors, we are able to provide a high-quality event for all the community.
 We are grateful for their community spirit.